 The content of this presentation sparked the curiosity of two Business Continuity related outlets: both the Continuity Magazine and the Journal of Business Continuity & Emergency Planning asked us to write an article about this fascinating subject for their readers.
 As we firmly believe in spreading our ideas not only by presenting at international symposia but also in written form, we immediately said ‘Yes!’ to both requests.

 We are glad to be able to provide the first of the these two publications on our blog.
 Enjoy the article from Continuity Magazine, and don’t hesitate to get in touch if you want to explore this topic further within your organisation.

-Our paper that is to be published in Journal of Business Continuity & Emergency Planning dives deeper in this theme, for instance discussing a framework for Crisis Intelligence which allows organisations to vastly improve their coordination and information management processes.
+Our paper that was published in Journal of Business Continuity & Emergency Planning dives deeper in this theme, for instance discussing a framework for Crisis Intelligence which allows organisations to vastly improve their coordination and information management processes.
 Not only does this lead to better situational awareness in any crisis team, it also paves the way for more efficient, data driven decision making during a crisis.
-The paper is currently accepted for publication and we will inform you about its publication.
+The paper was accepted for publication and is fully available on our website.

 Type: PDF, 830Kb